Survey: US manufacturing growth slowed in May

 Still, Timothy Fiore, chair of the ISM manufacturing survey committee, said the May index reflects a “slowing expansion.”

+“I don’t see us as contracting,” said Fiore.
+“New orders are expanding but expanding very weakly.”

 Multiple companies surveyed for the index said that import taxes imposed by President Donald Trump on China were a concern.
+The import taxes are making it harder to import components as well as making U.S. exports more expensive.

 One chemical company surveyed said they would shift business from China to Mexico.
 But that move could be complicated by Trump announcing last week that he would apply tariffs to Mexican imports to force that country to stop immigrants and drugs from crossing the southern border with the United States.